Menu

 Yeah, Kris.

-Kris is the type of rider that just never gets old to watch.
+Kris is the type of rider who just never gets old to watch.
 Every single video that comes out feels timeless and fresh.

-There’s just something about the way he goes full tilt at everything he does while still retaining a captivating style!
+There’s just something about how he goes full tilt at everything he does while retaining a captivating style!

 Here is a wheel promo with Kris for Demolition at a few different concrete skateparks.